Emotions

 nervous

-system that influences the function of internal organs.
-The autonomic
+influences the function of internal organs.

-rate, pupillary response, urination, and sexual arousal.
+sexual arousal.
 This system is

 the primary mechanism in control of the